cristian-azocar/weather-app/README.md

 ```
 Note: if you want to run the containers in the background, use the `-d` flag (e.g. `docker-compose up -d`).

-## Continuous deployment with GitHub Actions
+## Continuous integration and deployment with GitHub Actions

+The project is configured to use GitHub Actions as a CI/CD service.
+The files located in `.github/workflows` instructs GitHub to execute two actions:

+- Run unit tests on every push, so that way we ensure that all the pushed code is stable and bug-free (or as bug-free as possible).
+The repository is also configured to prevent merging a pull request if the tests hasn't passed.
+- Auto-deploy on every push to `master`, either by directly pushing to the branch or by merging a pull request.

 The application is deployed in two platforms: [GitHub Pages](https://pages.github.com) for the frontend, and [Heroku](https://www.heroku.com) for the backend.
-To automate this process, the project is configured to use GitHub Actions.

-Every time the source code changes, an automatic deploy is made to GitHub Pages and/or Heroku (depending on where the changes were made).
-The files located in `.github/workflows` instructs GitHub to deploy the applications on every push to `master`, either by directly pushing to the branch or by merging a pull request.

 ## External resources